gepannunzio/Billing_Calls/README.md

       end_full_date: DateTime.new(2024, 5, 13, 9, 10, 0)
     }
     ```

-3. **Rates**:
-    - International Rate: 2.0 (modifiable)
-    - Domestic Rate: 0.5 (modifiable)
+3. **International and Domestic Costs**
+    - I assume that international costs are defined by country and that I will count with a full list of them in my DB where I can pass it to the `Bill` class
+    - I assume that Domestic costs are defined depending on the area code.
+This could be more precise if we count with more specific information on each country costs by the area code for that country
+    - In my code I stated some as part of an Example

 ## Thought Process

-1. **Initialization**: A `Billing` class will be initialized to handle the billing process.
+1. **Initialization**: A `Bill` class will be initialized to handle the billing process.
 2. **Processing Phone Call Logs**: The class will receive and process phone call logs related to the client.
 3. **Calculation**:
-    - After processing all the information, the `Billing` class will calculate the total cost for the desired month.
+    - After processing all the information, the `Bill` class will calculate the total cost for the desired month.
-    - The total cost is obtained by iterating over an array of calls stored in the `Billing` class, which contains information about each call.
+    - The total cost is obtained by iterating over an array of calls stored in the `Bill` class, which contains information about each call.
 4. **Cost Breakdown**:
-    - The `Billing` class will maintain three different counters for Domestic, Local, and International total costs.
+    - The `Bill` class will maintain three different counters for Domestic, Local, and International total costs.
 This is useful for providing a detailed breakdown of the total cost, which is the sum of these three costs plus the standard rate (initialized as a variable).
     - Depending on the type of call, the partial total cost will be modified accordingly during each iteration:
         1. If `origin_country_code` is different from `dest_country_code`, it is an international call.
         2. If `origin_area_code` is different from `dest_area_code`, it is a domestic call.